R2Northstar/ModdingDocs/docs/source/squirrel/cpp_api/objecthandling.rst

 .. cpp:function:: SQBool getbool(HSquirrelVM* sqvm, const SQInteger stackpos)

+    :param HSquirrelVM* sqvm: the target vm
+    :param SQInteger stackpos: stack position of the object
+    :returns: The value of the object

 .. _getinteger:

 .. cpp:function:: SQInteger getinteger(HSquirrelVM* sqvm, const SQInteger stackpos)

+    :param HSquirrelVM* sqvm: the target vm
+    :param SQInteger stackpos: stack position of the object
+    :returns: The value of the object

 .. _getfloat:

 .. cpp:function:: SQFloat getfloat(HSquirrelVM* sqvm, const SQInteger stackpos)

+    :param HSquirrelVM* sqvm: the target vm
+    :param SQInteger stackpos: stack position of the object
+    :returns: The value of the object

 .. _getstring:

 .. cpp:function:: SQChar* getstring(HSquirrelVM* sqvm, const SQInteger stackpos)

+    :param HSquirrelVM* sqvm: the target vm
+    :param SQInteger stackpos: stack position of the object
+    :returns: The value of the object

 .. _getvector:

 .. cpp:function:: Vector3 getvector(HSquirrelVM* sqvm, const SQInteger stackpos)

+    :param HSquirrelVM* sqvm: the target vm
+    :param SQInteger stackpos: stack position of the object
+    :returns: The value of the object

 .. _getasset:

 .. cpp:function:: SQChar* getasset(HSquirrelVM* sqvm, const SQInteger stackpos)

+    :param HSquirrelVM* sqvm: the target vm
+    :param SQInteger stackpos: stack position of the object
+    :returns: The value of the object

 .. _getConstants:

 .. cpp:function:: SQTable* getConstants(HSquirrelVM* sqvm)
+    :param HSquirrelVM* sqvm: the target vm
+    :returns: the table of constants

     Pushes the constants table to the stack.